Kearney in Buffalo County, Nebraska — The American Midwest (Upper Plains)

 On July 1, 1991, the institution became part of the University of Nebraska, to be known as the University of Nebraska at Kearney (UNK).
 Under its various names, UNK has played an important role in state development and continues to meet the educational, research, and service needs of Nebraska.

-University of Nebraska at Kearney, Nebraska State Historical Society.
+Erected by University of Nebraska at Kearney, Nebraska State Historical Society.
 (Marker Number 125.)

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the Nebraska State Historical Society series list.
 A significant historical month for this entry is July 1981.

 Location.
 40° 41.995′ N, 99° 5.652′ W. Marker is in Kearney, Nebraska, in Buffalo County.
-Marker is at the intersection of 9th Avenue and U.S. 30, on the right when traveling south on 9th Avenue.
+It is at the intersection of 9th Avenue and U.S. 30, on the right when traveling south on 9th Avenue.
 Touch for map.
 Marker is in this post office area: Kearney NE 68849, United States of America.
 Touch for directions.